 Do you remember your childhood Valentine's Days?
 Did you ever get one of those paper hearts with a tiny box of Red Hots attached?
 Those were the best.

 These cookies are easy to make.
-You're basically making a drop cookie, adding ground up cinnamon candies to the dough, then rolling the dough in powdered sugar or sanding sugar and baking them.
+You're basically making a drop cookie, adding ground up cinnamon candies to the dough, then rolling the dough in powdered sugar or sanding sugar before baking them.

-If you're looking for more Valentine's Day recipes, check out easy M&M cookies, Valentine's Day M&M bars or decadent chocolate brownie cookies or Peppermint Brownie Cookies.
+Building a Valentine’s Day dessert table?
+Add Easy M&M cookies, Valentine's Day M&M bars or decadent chocolate brownie cookies or Peppermint Brownie Cookies to the line up.

 - Unsalted butter